shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User is on the Companies page and already has an existing list of internships of a company <br/>
+Precondition: User is on the Companies tab and already has an existing list of internships in a company <br/>
 Guarantees: Adding of application is successful

 1. User requests to apply for an internship and provides the index and relevant details.
-2. InternHunter adds the application to the list of applications and prompts the user to switch to the Companies tab to view the newly added application. <br/>
+2. InternHunter adds the application to the list of applications and prompts the user to switch to the Applications tab to view the newly added application. <br/>
     Use case ends.

 #### Extensions